World of Warcraft Classic review: Waste your time

 With limited ways to mess around with a name in World of Warcraft, making something eye-catching and memorable is a big part of the experience.
 My original character, TastyNoodle, was obviously based on a snack I’d scoffed down when making my first steps into Azeroth.

 It’s a name that stuck with me for years and caused a bitter rivalry with a Human Mage on my server simply called Noodle.
 I’d get into very public shouting matches each and every time we ran into each other, fighting over who “stole” who’s name.
 It’s probably the most amount of roleplaying I’ve ever done.

 I loved every second of its stupidity, and it’s something I’ve been able to experience again with the WoW community’s refreshing sarcasm and laid-back nature.
 I used the spitting emote on someone for stealing a quest mob — a non-player character you kill for a quest — only to have them tell me how they liked my brother better anyway.
-Which brother they’re referring to exactly is a question I didn’t have the heart to ask.
+Which brother they’re referring to is a question I didn’t have the heart to ask.

 It might just be a British thing, but we love spouting coarse language at each other while grinning ear to ear.
 Chat channels filled with sarcastic replies to genuine questions and horrendous dad jokes was just what I needed four days into a busy work week.
-Despite its geeky undertones, World of Warcraft Classic is a great social space known for creating long-term friendships, and I’m glad the same appears to be true today.
+Despite its geeky undertones, World of Warcraft Classic is a great social space known for creating long-term friendships.
+I’m glad the same appears to be true today.